Mondays, April 9 - June 11, 2018

 6:00 - 8:30 pm

-This program provides an extensive curriculum for individuals who are committed to integrating mindfulness practice in their lives.
-Learn how to take better care of yourself through the interplay of mind and body - and mobilizing your own inner resources for coping, growing and healing.
+This program provides an extensive curriculum for those who are committed to integrating mindfulness practice into their lives.
+Learn how to take better care of yourself through the interplay of mind and body, and mobilize your inner resources for coping, growing and healing.
+We encourage registration one week prior to start date.

 3% CIF plus HST charges may apply

-The workshop consists of eight weekly sessions lasting three hours.
-Homework and home practice is a requirement.
+The workshop consists of eight weekly sessions lasting two and a half hours and a Sunday retreat.
+Home practice is a requirement.
 Group work includes practice in various meditation techniques, mindful movements and discussion of relevant reading material.

 What does MBSR mean?